-2 km of highway fenced, 4 underpasses retrofitted, 1 ungulate guard installed
+4.2 km of highway fenced, 6 underpasses retrofitted, 3 ungulate guards installed

 Figure 2: Progress on fencing and crossing structures to date.
 Completed structures and sections of fence highlighted in yellow.
 Phase 1 structures are Loop Bridge, Loop CP overhead, and Carbon Bridge, from left to right.
 Alexander bridge was retrofitted in 2022 to prepare for Phase 2 fencing.